Milan-Jobanputra/single-product-landing-page-with-React.js/README.md

   App.js
   index.js

 Here we called first product title via headerjs.

+After that We can add Features and proudct js for information of the product.